 Devata culture likewise plays a major role in the life of Parvati Valley, where if you wander through the mountains you may well chance upon mountain shrines soaked in the drying blood of a recent animal sacrifice or even see an unfortunate sheep, goat, or buffalo meet its end.
 Parvati is famed for its charas, of course.
 But I’m yet to encounter devatas there that are connected with Cannabis cultivation.
 The same is true in Kumaon and Nepal.
 There’s as little link between these local deities and cannabis as there is between whisky and Scottish Presbyterianism.

 But the collector went on to name Malari, a charas village that I’m yet to visit.
 Now, it may be that in Malari the farmers – or a farmer – fondly refer to female plants as Nanda Devi.
 But that’s still a long way from a strain name.
-And it’s rather unlikely, given that in the Himalaya farmers assign biologically female plants to the masculine gender.
+And it’s rather unlikely, given that in the Himalaya farmers assign pistillate Cannabis plants (‘females’) to the masculine gender.
 Regardless, the fact is that in the Himalaya there’s not a sophisticated seed market as there is in Afghanistan and Pakistan, where you can choose from several different cultigens such as Mazari or Watani.
 For most Himalayan farmers, Cannabis is just Cannabis, one of the various crops they grow, and at most they can choose whether to focus on charas or a range of potentially saleable products including fibre and seeds.
 Of course, each geographic region of the Himalaya has its strain and variations on that theme from village to village, field to field, along a valley.
 But there’s no necessity for farmers themselves to differentiate as the diversity in the Nepali and Indian Himalaya is essentially region-specific.
-These are pot landraces, the names of which, with few exceptions, are created by and for outsiders.
+These are pot landraces, the names of which, with few exceptions, are created by and for outsiders – as the strain hunter in question eventually noted himself.

 For ethnobotanists, to fully understand the place of Cannabis in the Himalaya, it’s important to realise that in regions such as Kumaon the crop does not feature in major Hindu festivals such as Durga Puja, despite the crucial importance of both the Goddess and the plant.
 This contrasts with India’s greatest centre of Goddess worship, West Bengal, where Cannabis does have an ordained role at Durga Puja, and celebrants will partake of bhang drinks, at very least taking perfunctory sips.
 But in Kumaoni villages Cannabis has historically been absent from this ritual, despite Durga Puja occurring at the peak of the charas season, essentially as a harvest festival.
-Attending celebrations in remote villages, I’ve seen men tell other attendants to stop smoking their charas bidis because it’s inappropriate.
+Attending celebrations in remote villages, I’ve seen men tell other attendants to stop smoking their charas bidis because it’s inappropriate – though smoking and drinking cannabis are of course distinct issues.

 Whether Devi herself is of truly ‘Aryan’ lineage is another story, but apparently—in a strictly Hindu sense of the word—Himalayan Cannabis is not.